California sees new wildfires break out as powerful 100-plus mph winds buffet state

-Meanwhile, in Southern California, the fire danger was rapidly ramping up with grassland fires and other spot fires popping up around Los Angeles County as winds gust to 70 mph and above.
-One fire in Irvine, Calif. has prompted the evacuation of about 60,000 as fierce winds spread flames and smoke horizontally across the landscape.
+Meanwhile, powerful northerly winds were blowing in Northern California, with a gust up to 58 mph recorded at Oakland International Airport and a peak wind of 89 mph observed at Mount St. Helena, located in the Mayacamas Mountains.
+Winds in the Sierra Nevada Mountains have been even stronger, with a gust to 140 mph recorded at Kirkwood Mountain, where sustained winds were clocked at 100 mph and above.

-These land to sea winds, locally known in northern parts of the state as “El Diablo" and “Santa Ana” winds in the south, have brought in extremely dry air, causing the relative humidity to dip into the single digits.
+These land-to-sea winds, locally known in northern parts of the state as “El Diablo,” and “Santa Ana” winds in the south, have brought in extremely dry air, causing the relative humidity to dip into the single digits.

 With the air so dry, winds so strong and vegetation, or fuels, already at record dry levels for this time of year, the state is poised to burn.
 The focus for officials has been on depriving lands of an ignition source.